Code-Institute-Solutions/milestone-project-heritage-housing-issues/README.md

 ## Dataset Content
 * The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/housing-prices-data).
 We created then a fictitious user story where predictive analytics can be applied in a real project in the workplace.
-* Each row represents a record indicating a house profile (Floor Area, Basement, Garage, Kitchen, Lot, Porch, Year Built) and its respective sale price
+* The dataset represents housing records from Ames, Iowa; indicating house profile (Floor Area, Basement, Garage, Kitchen, Lot, Porch, Wood Deck, Year Built) and its respective sale price for houses built between 1872 and 2010.

 |Variable|Meaning|Units|
 |:----|:----|:----|